 - Two-handle.

-The fix is the same for each, but on the two-handled faucets, you might have to fix it twice if you can’t determine which is leaking.
-Even if you can, it might be a good idea to replace both so they wear at the same rate.
+The fix is the same for both types, but a two-handled faucet will need double the work if you can’t determine whether the hot or cold water is leaking.
+Even if you can tell, it might be worth replacing both so they wear at the same rate and you don’t need to repeat the task in a few months.

 Remember

-You can do this at the mains or on the inlet pipes to the faucet if you have shut-off taps attached.
-Once the water is off, drain any left in the system by opening the faucet.
+You can do this at the mains supply or the inlet pipes to the faucet if they have shut-off taps attached.
+Once the water is turned off, drain any remaining water from the system by opening the faucet.

-It’s a good idea to plug the drain on the tub.
+Before proceeding, it’s a good idea to plug the drain of the tub.
 This will prevent you from losing any screws or parts if you drop them.

 What You Need